Santiago-Pedemonte/Santiago-Pedemonte/README.md

-## 👋 &nbsp;Hey there!
-I'm Santiago
+## 👋 &nbsp;Hi!
+I'm Santiago Pedemont

 ### 📄 &nbsp;Summary

 Senior at NYU with a degree in Economics and soon-to-obtain a certificate from Columbia’s Fintech Bootcamp.
+Fast learner and efficient problem-solver with a strong motivation to grow professionaly.
 I find it most rewarding to extract insights from data that enhance economic and monetary decision-making.
-Fast learner and efficient problem-solver.
 I strive to be the forefront of the developments and disruptions of the Fintech and Cryptocurrency fields.

 ### 👨🏻‍💻 &nbsp;About Me